QuestNetwork/quest-os-js/README.md

 - Offer "LocalStorage" As A Storage Container On The Web To Stay Signed In

 **0.9.4**
-Change Peer Configuration in browser, Electron and on NodeJS
+- Change Peer Configuration in browser, Electron and on NodeJS
+- Module Upgrades

 ## Roadmap